Economy of Egypt: International trade

-Egypt’s international trade has long been a central pillar of its economy, constituting 40% of its GDP according to the World Bank.
+Egypt's international trade has long been central to its economy, at 40% of GDP according to the World Bank.
 Over the years, the country has pursued greater economic integration through a series of free trade agreements, including those with the EU-Egypt Association Agreement and the African Continental Free Trade Area (AfCFTA).
 The association agreement with the EU, in force since 2004, established a free-trade area by eliminating tariffs on industrial goods and facilitating agricultural trade.
 A subsequent agreement in 2010 expanded this arrangement to processed agricultural and fisheries products.
-The gradual reduction of customs duties has significantly strengthened economic ties, with bilateral trade between the EU and Egypt more than doubling from €11.8 billion in 2004 to €27.9 billion in 2017.
+Falling customs duties strengthened trade ties, and EU-Egypt trade more than doubled from €11.8 billion in 2004 to €27.9 billion in 2017.

-The Pan-Arab Free Trade Area (PAFTA), signed by 17 Arab League members in 1981 and implemented in 1997, aims to enhance trade among Arab states by eliminating non-tariff barriers and gradually reducing tariffs.
+The Pan-Arab Free Trade Area (PAFTA), signed by 17 Arab League members in 1981 and implemented in 1997, aims to boost trade among Arab states by eliminating non-tariff barriers and gradually reducing tariffs.
 Originally planned to achieve full tariff removal by 2007, an Arab League summit in 2002 accelerated this timeline, establishing a zero-tariff trade zone by 2005 while granting preferential treatment to the least developed member states.

-Egypt's participation in the AfCFTA is expected to enhance its trade with African markets, expanding beyond its traditional partners in Europe and the Middle East.
-As part of the Guided Trade Initiative (GTI), Egypt is working to accelerate integration, with sectors such as renewable energy, pharmaceuticals, and textiles identified as potential areas of growth.
-While logistical challenges exist, Egypt’s established industrial base and supply chain networks may support greater regional trade and economic cooperation.
+Egypt's Advance Cargo Information system makes the Advance Cargo Information Declaration (ACID) number a requirement for imports into the nation, as cargo data and supporting documents must be submitted in advance through the Nafeza blockchain platform before shipment.
+Egyptian Customs introduced the ACI system in phases, making it mandatory for sea freight on October 1st 2021, and extending the requirement to air freight by January 1st 2026.
+In practice, the ACID number is used to pre-register shipments, support customs risk assessment, and help avoid clearance delays; shipments that do not comply with the ACI rules may not be cleared.

 Egypt also benefits from Qualified Industrial Zones (QIZs), which grant tariff-free access to U.S. markets for exports meeting predefined rules of origin.
-These zones offer cost advantages, exemption from non-tariff barriers, and access to Egypt’s large labor pool, attracting both local and foreign investors.
+These zones offer cost advantages, exemption from non-tariff barriers, and access to Egypt's large labor pool, attracting both local and foreign investors.
 Initially established in Alexandria, the Suez Canal, Greater Cairo, and the Central Delta, the program has since expanded to Minya and Beni Suef.

-Petroleum and natural gas have historically dominated both exports and imports, reflecting the country’s role as a regional energy hub.
+Petroleum and natural gas have historically dominated both exports and imports.
 In addition to hydrocarbons, Egypt exports a diverse range of goods, including textiles, fertilizers, plastics, and agricultural products.

-Imports, meanwhile, are characterized by a high demand for intermediate and investment goods, reflecting the needs of the country’s industrial and infrastructure sectors.
-Essential commodities such as iron, steel, plastics, wheat, and pharmaceuticals also constitute a substantial share of inbound trade.
+Imports, meanwhile, are characterized by a high demand for intermediate and investment goods, to support the needs of the country's industrial and infrastructure sectors.
+Goods such as iron, steel, plastics, wheat, and pharmaceuticals also constitute a substantial share of inbound trade.